 - “Rights are themselves property, things we own.”
 (Feinberg 1973, 75)

-At first this survey might remind one the proverb of the blind men and the elephant.
-However, we should distinguish between two different aims that a theorist might have when he make a statement of the form “All rights are x.”
-A theorist may be attempting to analyze the meaning of our ordinary concept of rights, or he may be stipulating a definition of “rights” within his own ethical, political or legal theory.
+At first, this survey might remind one the proverb of the blind men, each of whom is feeling a different part of an elephant.
+However, we should distinguish between two different aims that a theorist might have when she makes a statement of the form “All rights are x.”
+A theorist may be attempting to analyze the meaning of our ordinary concept of rights, or she may be stipulating a definition of “rights” within her own ethical, political or legal theory.

 Consider, for example, Mill’s famous assertion in Utilitarianism: